Penterep/ptcategory/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-ptwebcategory is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ptcategory is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with ptwebcategory.
+You should have received a copy of the GNU General Public License along with ptcategory.
 If not, see <https://www.gnu.org/licenses/>.

 ## Warning